 4500 Sq.ft 45-Pint Dehumidifier with Drain Hose

-The ASAHWo 4500 sq. ft. dehumidifier suits you when you need strong, hands-free moisture control.
+Best Near-40-Pint Alternative: The ASAHWo 4500 sq. ft. dehumidifier suits you when you need strong, hands-free moisture control but do not want to jump straight to the largest premium machines.
 You can use it in basements, bedrooms, kitchens, laundry rooms, crawlspaces, and other large areas up to 4500 sq. ft.
 It removes up to 21 pints of moisture daily, then automatically adjusts to changing humidity, so you don’t have to keep tweaking settings.
 The smart touch panel lets you set mode, fan speed, humidity, and timer with ease.
 You also get quiet operation, child lock protection, lift-up handles, 360° wheels, and a drain hose for nonstop convenience.

 Best For: Homeowners, renters, and facility managers who need a quiet, easy-to-use dehumidifier for large spaces up to 4500 sq. ft. with automatic humidity control.